emberjs/website/source/guides/testing/index.md

 ### Testing Frameworks

-[QUnit] is the default testing framework for this package, but others are supported through third-party adapters.
+[QUnit] is the default testing framework for this guide, but others are supported through third-party adapters.

 ### Contributing